 Should primary care providers be copied on test requisitions?

-That said, there may be instances where patients would not want a particular test result shared with their primary care provider and so it will be important for the ordering physician to consider whether express consent should be obtained.
-This is particularly true for physicians ordering tests in the context of a walk-in clinic and specific expectations regarding information sharing are set out in the Walk-in Clinics policy.
+Physicians can generally assume that they have consent to share relevant information with the patient’s primary care provider unless the patient has expressly withdrawn consent.
+However, there may be instances where patients would not want a particular test result shared with their primary care provider, and so it will be important for the ordering physician to consider whether express consent should be obtained.5

 What is a critical test result?

-A critical test result is one where the nature of the result is such that immediate patient management decisions may be required.
+A critical test result is one where the result is of such a serious nature that physicians may be required to make immediate patient management decisions.
 The Ontario Association of Medical Laboratories’ Guideline for Reporting Laboratory Test Results sets out the criteria for how labs define a critical lab result and the necessary steps labs must take in response.
-The guidelines state that a ‘critical’ value is one that “shows a marked deviation from reference ranges, with no clear indication to the laboratory that these are expected deviations.
-Results of this nature may indicate a significant risk of a life-threatening event.”
 If in receipt of a critical result, the labs will call clinicians 24 hours a day, 7 days a week to report the result to facilitate prompt medical intervention if required.

 The Canadian Association of Radiologists also sets out standards in their Communication of Diagnostic Imaging Findings.
 This standard provides guidance on when verbal or other direct communication with the referring or ordering physician is needed, including the detection of: